Qutrits for physics at the LHC: Results

 \subsection{Results}

-The results using qutrits are obtained in a three-step process: first, 10,000 events corresponding to the CMS real dataset are used for training; this training is validated and tested in a second step using 2,500 and 10,000 events, respectively; finally, the type of signal is inferred for 10,000 events for each signal type, obtained from simulation samples.
+The results obtained with qutrits are achieved in a three-step process: first, depending on the case, training is performed using 10,000 events taken from CMS proton-proton collision data or simulated CMS data; this training is validated in a second step using 2,500 different events from the same training dataset; finally, the signal type is inferred for 10,000 events of each type, obtained from simulated samples together with a test with 10,000 new events from the training dataset to make a comparative analysis.

-The resulting quantum fidelity distributions are shown in~Fig.(\ref{fig:wide}).
+The resulting quantum fidelity distributions are shown in Fig.~\ref{fig:wide}.
 They enable analysis of the model's ability to compress input data into a latent space.
-For high fidelity ranges, the qutrit-based model not only has a higher concentration of values close to 100\%, but it also shows a clearer distinction between the relevant physical signals ($W \rightarrow q\bar{q}$, $H \rightarrow b\bar{b}$ and $t \rightarrow bq\bar{q}$), thus showing the higher expressivity of qutrit systems.
-Table~\ref{tab:resultsAUC} shows the AUC metrics obtained by each model.
+For high fidelity ranges, the qutrit-based model not only has a higher concentration of values close to 97-100\%, but it also shows a clearer distinction between the relevant physical signals ($W \rightarrow q\bar{q}$, $H \rightarrow b\bar{b}$ and $t \rightarrow bq\bar{q}$), thus showing the higher expressivity of qutrit systems.
+The distinction capability was quantified using the Jensen–Shannon (JS) distance as metric, and the qutrit-based model ultimately exhibited larger distances between the signals, as expected and as illustrated in Table~\ref{tab:dis}.

+The reasons to use the JS distance as a metric are explained in App.~\ref{app:dis}.
+Moreover, Table~\ref{tab:resultsAUC} shows the AUC metrics means over 100 executions obtained by each model when trained on CMS data and Table~\ref{tab:resultsAUC2} when trained on simulated CMS Monte Carlo data.
 These metrics are typically used to analyse a model's binary classification capability.
 However, QAE models are not classification models, but rather quantum compression and reconstruction models.